drshahizan/software-engineering/proposal/submission/sec02/Software/readme.md

 ### 8. Risks Assessment:
+In general, every project can be influenced by a risk so they required a special assessment procedure of the potential risks that could lead to the project's failure or loss if they occur.
+To develop a student health and wellness management system, the possible risks are:
+1. Data breaches: The website may contain sensitive information, such as student health records, which could be targeted by hackers.
+This could result in the theft of personal information and medical histories, leading to identity theft and other forms of fraud.

+2. Denial of service(DoS) attacks: A malicious user or group may attempt to overload the website with traffic, causing it to crash or become inaccessible.
+This could disrupt the availability of critical health services and information.

+3. Malware infections: The website may be infected with malware, which could spread to users' computers and compromise their security.
+This could result in the theft of personal information or control of the user's device.

+4. Insecure coding practices: If the website is not developed using secure coding practices, vulnerabilities could be introduced into the code that could be exploited by attackers.

+5. Insider threats: Employees or contractors with access to the website's systems may intentionally or accidentally cause security breaches or data leaks.

+To mitigate these risks, a few steps can be taken:
+1. Implement Robust Security Measures: This include the use of SSL certificates, two-factor authentication, encryption and frequent website security updates.
+It is crucial to constantly evaluate the website's security to find any weaknesses.

+2. Deploy Web Application Firewall (WAF): A WAF can assist in removing harmful traffic from a network before it reaches a server.
+It can identify and prevent requests intended to launch denial-of-service (DoS) attacks, such as SYN and ICMP floods.

+3. Update software and plugin: It is crucial to keep software and plugins used by the website up-to-date, including the operating system, web server software, content management system and any third-party plugins because malware can take advantage of weaknesses created by outdated software.

+4. Follow secure coding guidelines: To make sure that the website is designed with secure coding practises in mind, follow known secure coding guidelines such as the OWASP Top Ten or CERT Secure Coding Standards.
+These guidelines should cover aspects like input validation, authentication, access control, and data encryption.

+5. Implement strict access controls: It is important to set up strict access restrictions and allow only those people who truly require access to sensitive information to perform their jobs.
+Access control lists, role-based access controls, and user authentication can help with this.

 ### 9. Resources:
 - Provide a detailed breakdown of the resources required for the proposed project, including staff, equipment, software, and other expenses.